 First, the rose petals are placed in a drum with an organic solvent, usually hexane or toluene, and rotated.
 This draws out the aromatic portion of the petals.
 When the hexane has evaporated, what remains is a thick, waxy substance called a concrete (not used by aromatherapists).

-Next, the waxes and non-aromatic components are filtered out of the concrete with ethanol alcohol, leaving behind an aromatic liquid we call Rose Absolute.
-Solvent extraction gives a greater yield than distillation which is why Rose Absolute tends to be less expensive than Rose Otto.
-The color of Rose absolute tends to be a dark orange to red with an intense, pungent rose aroma.
+Next, the waxes and non-aromatic components are filtered out of the concrete with ethanol alcohol, leaving behind an aromatic liquid called Rose Absolute.
+Solvent extraction gives a greater yield than hydro-distillation which is why Rose Absolute tends to be be a bit less costly than Rose Otto.
+The color of Rose absolute tends to be a dark orange to red with an intense rose aroma.
 It is preferred by perfumers and said to be closer in fragrance to the flower than an otto.

 This is an expensive process involving some highly sophisticated equipment, but which offers superior oil.
-The rose oil extracted by this is considered truest to the original fragrance in the flower, and may be called an absolute or a CO2.
+The rose oil extracted by this is considered truest to the original fragrance in the flower and may be called an absolute but should correctly be called a CO2.